nicolasdiez/video2text/readme.md

 - Note: how it actually works is that the app video2text is asking the user (in this case is a development user: ju.....@....com) to grant access to see, edit, and permanently delete your YouTube videos, ratings, comments and captions.
 Also by using this user ju..... the app is able to retrieve videos from the channels.

-# Configure GitHub actions self-hosted runner on Google Cloud Platform VM (Compute Engine)
+# Setup GitHub Actions Self-Hosted Runner on Google Cloud Platform VM (Compute Engine)

 1. Connect to the VM
 Use SSH or your cloud provider’s IAP/tunnel.